comob-project/snn-sound-localization/paper/sections/delays/Delays.md

 Finally, it should be noted that most of the studies that incorporate axonal and/or dendritic delays, include them as a non-learnable parameter.
 Few studies investigated the possibility of training transmission delays in order to enhance the computational capabilities of spiking neural networks (SNN). {cite:t}`TM2017` proposed an algorithm that modifies the axonal delays and synaptic efficacy in both supervised and unsupervised approaches.
 The learning method involved approximates the Expectation-Maximization (EM) algorithm and, after training, the network learns to map spatio-temporal input-output spike patterns.
 Thus, EM is one way to train SNNs that are cast as probabilistic models.
 Another approach that exploits recent developments in deep learning is {cite:t}`hammouamri2024learning`.
 In this work, delays are represented as 1D convolutions through time, where the kernels include a single per-synapse non-zero weight.
 The temporal position of these non-zero weights corresponds to the desired delays.
 The proposed method co-trains weights and delays and is based on the Dilated Convolution with Learnable Spacings (DCLS) algorithm {cite:p}`ITT2023`.

-In this work we propose a delay learning algorithm that is simple and efficient.
+In this work, we propose a delay learning algorithm that is simple and efficient.
 The delay learning is mediated by a differentiable delay layer (DDL).
 This layer can be inserted between any two layers in an SNN in order to learn the appropriate delay to solve a machine learning task.
 This DDL is architecture agnostic.
 Also, the method is designed to learn delays separately from synaptic weights.

 ### Methods